jfpatrick/pyqt-tutorial/docs/source/90-advanced-xml.rst

 Writing Resource files (``.qrc``)
 ---------------------------------
 If you're not using Qt Designer, please refer to `this document <https://doc.qt.io/qt-5/resources.html>`_ to learn more about how to write manually a resource file.
+Otherwise, see the instructions on how to create resource files at this `page <6-gui-design-guideline.html#qrc_files>`_

 .. index:: Manual compilation of ``.ui`` and ``.qrc`` files